Snowflake ID Generator - Create Unique Distributed IDs

 2

-• timestamp is the number of milliseconds since the epoch
+• timestamp: Number of milliseconds since the epoch

-2. Ensure the timestamp is greater than the last used timestamp (for uniqueness)
+2. Ensure Chronological Order: Verify timestamp exceeds the last used timestamp

-4. If the sequence number overflows (reaches 4096), wait for the next millisecond
+4. Prevent Overflow: If sequence reaches 4096, wait for next millisecond

-5. Combine the components using bitwise operations to create the final ID
+5. Combine Components: Use bitwise operations to create the final unique ID

 1. Distributed Systems: Generate unique IDs across multiple machines without coordination